Bachelor of Engineering (Industry) (Honours)

 Overview

 With a particular emphasis on electrical and renewable energy design and communication technologies, this major prepares you with the skills and experience required to confidently tackle modern engineering challenges.
-Whether you study on campus or online, you will have access to the latest electrical engineering tools and application software -– from renewable energy, power systems and high-voltage (HV) labs, to Deakin's microgrid facility with battery storage, visualisation and control centre.
+Whether you study on campus or online, you will have access to the latest electrical engineering tools and application software - from renewable energy, power systems and high-voltage (HV) labs, to Deakin's microgrid facility with battery storage and a Research, Teaching and Visualisation Centre.

 Units